chris7neves/HeatTransferNetwork/README.md

  # HeatTransferNetwork
-Program attempting to perform a quasi 2-D heat transfer analysis of a liquid rocket engine.
+Program attempting to perform a 2-D heat transfer analysis of a liquid rocket engine.

 # The README is still a work in progress.